mcereda/ansible-role-keychron-capable/README.md

 # Keychron Capable

-Enables the system to accept input from the keyboard's function keys row.
+Enables a **Linux** system to accept input from a Keychron keyboard's function keys row.

 Example of manual process: